Editor’s note: This post has been updated to reflect additional guidance from the IRS and PA Dept. of Revenue and more frequently asked questions.

 What about my state and local tax filing and payment deadlines?

-Most localities and collection agencies have announced extensions for local personal earned income tax returns and estimates due April 15.
-PA House Bill 1232, mentioned above, provided the Pennsylvania Department of Community and Economic Development (DCED) with the authority to coordinate extensions with the local taxing agencies.
+Most localities and collection agencies have announced extensions for local personal earned income tax returns and first quarter estimates due April 15.
+PA House Bill 1232 provided the Pennsylvania Department of Community and Economic Development (DCED) with the authority to coordinate extensions with the local taxing agencies.

 RKL’s tax team is available to help taxpayers apply this guidance to their unique circumstances.
 Contact your RKL advisor or use the form below to connect with us.